When

 do the body modifications properly, we built our own molds to make the

 new panels.
-Our skills became well known locally, and we
+Our skills became well known

 were hired to duplicate or modify lightweight fiberglass bodies by